-To view a past event, visit our YouTube Channel.
+To view a recording of a past event, visit our YouTube Channel.

 Recordings of previous Off The Shelf author events can be viewed on the Geelong Regional Libraries' YouTube page.

 Sunday 11 April